Shafin-Mahmood/WordBotu-Language-Translator-app-/README.md

 1 - Go to the project folder
 2- Go to the lib folder
 3- then run the file name "main"

+(Ouch, Github cant detect the language correctly in this case ,it is showing C++)